 Can I enter the Schengen area without a visa?

-- Yes, if you are a U.S. citizen with a valid U.S. tourist passport (blue passport) traveling for tourism or business for up to 90 days.
+- Yes, if you are a U.S. citizen with a valid U.S. tourist passport (blue passport) traveling for tourism or business for up to three months.

 - If you do not meet these conditions, contact the embassy of the country where you plan to spend the majority of your time.

 - When you first cross any external border of the Schengen area, present your passport for an entry stamp.